Skip to main content

 • Complexity: If you do create your own password, a great option is to take 4 completely unrelated words to create a passphrase.
 For example, "Correct Horse Battery Staple" is hard to guess and very long.
 Most systems require numbers or special characters, and adding these will make an even stronger password, such as: C0rrect-Hor5e-B@ttery-Stap1e.

 • Randomness: Humans are bad at making random passwords.
-Use a password generator, such as built in to most password managers, which will come up with a random mix of characters.
+Use a password generator, often built into password managers, to create random mixes of characters.

 Don’t use the following things in your password: